B.A. English, University of California, Riverside

 BIS 499 Portfolio Capstone

-As an American and ethnic studies scholar, I work mostly with the writings of ethnic American authors in their historical and cultural context.
-I have published a co-edited book on race and ethnicity in American texts and articles on various Asian American and African American writers, and currently am working on two book projects.
-One is a reader-response study of the work of Nobel Prize winner Toni Morrison.
-The other is a guide for teaching Morrison’s novel, Song of Solomon, to college students and advanced high school students.
-I also co-edited a book on using “clicker” technology in the classroom.
+As an American and ethnic studies scholar, I work mostly with the writings of ethnic American authors in their historical and cultural contexts.
+I have published a co-edited book on race and ethnicity in American texts and articles on various Asian American and African American writers; a co-edited book on using classroom response systems in higher education; and a peer-reviewed, co-authored book, a reader-response study of the work of Nobel Prize winner Toni Morrison.
+I currently am developing a guide for teaching Morrison’s novel, Song of Solomon.

 Toni Morrison’s Secret Drive: A Reader-Response Study of the Fiction and Its Rhetoric.
 First author with Shawnrece D. Campbell.
 McFarland, 2020.